 The results of the Census data indicate that Spanish is the most significant language spoken by the LEP population in the area served by the Lake~Sumter MPO.
 To date, no requests for language assistance services have been made by LEP individuals or groups to the LSMPO.
-The LSMPO has begun providing public notices and information flyers in both English and Spanish.
-The LSMPO has staff fluent in Spanish and are available for translation upon request at public meetings.
+The LSMPO has begun providing public notices and information flyers in both English and Spanish as requested.
+The LSMPO will provide translation services upon request at public meetings.

-All advertisements for public meetings sponsored by the Lake~Sumter MPO will contain the following language: "Persons who require special accommodations under the Americans with Disabilities Act or persons who require translation services, which are provided at no cost, should contact LSMPO at (352)315-0170 or by e-mail at MWoods@LakeSumterMPO.com, at least three (3) business days prior to the event."
+All advertisements for public meetings sponsored by the Lake~Sumter MPO will contain the following language:

+"Persons who require special accommodations under the Americans with Disabilities Act or persons who require translation services, which are provided at no cost, should contact LSMPO at (352)315-0170 or by e-mail at MWoods@LakeSumterMPO.com, at least three (3) business days prior to the event."